ss-github-code/capstone_recsys/README.md

 6. Load the best model and generate predictions for the test dataset.
 This outputs the pairwise metrics NDCG@10 and Hit@10.
 7. Generate predictions for the user with the most reviews for all items unseen by the user.
 You can select a different user if you want to.
 8. Save the prediction scores, titles, category for the selected user.
 The output generated in this step is the input to our dashboard where we analyze the difference in the recommendations made by the 5 models.

+## Link to the project report
+For more information and details about each model and the comparison between models, refer to the [project report](https://github.com/ss-github-code/capstone_recsys/blob/main/report/report.md).